mjisoton/StockAppScript/README.md

 	=STOCK("MXRF11", "c")

+### Parameters
+The *first parameter* is the stock to be requested.
+Simple like that.
+But bare in mind that the function will append the ".SA" suffix to South American stock exchanges.
+If you want to request any other type of stocks, just change or remove the suffix on the function.
+The *second parameter* is always one letter, being:
+- *o*: Open price of the day
+- *h*: High price of the day
+- *l*: Low price of the day
+- *c*: Current price
+- *pc*: Previous close price

 ## About the API
 FibbHub is a free service which provides an JSON API with "real-time stock info, institutional-grade fundamental and alternative data to supercharge your investment for FREE".
 To create an account, go to https://finnhub.io/.